taurou/WebApp1-Surveys/README.md

 - Route _exact_ `/adminpanel/newsurvey` : page where the admin can create a new survey with an indefinite number of questions whom can be deleted or moved up/down.

-- Route exact `/viewanswers/:id/:ansid` : page where the user can read all the answers given to survey by a user.
+- Route exact `/viewanswers/:id/:ansid` : page where the admin can read all the answers given to survey by a user.

   `:id` identifies the survey (SurveyId on the DB) and `:ansid` is a sequential number that allows to move between the answers given by different users to the chosen survey. `:ansid` goes from 0 to `#answers-given-to-[:id]-survey - 1`